 - a) When authorized by the chair, members have the right to speak, without interruption, as long as they violate no rules of debate or conduct. - b) When a member violates any rule of debate or conduct, any other member may interrupt by rising and saying "I rise to a point of order".
-The chair must then allow the member to explain his/her point, provided that he/she does not wander beyond it nor touch on the question under debate.
+The chair must then allow the member to explain their point, provided that they do not wander beyond it nor touch on the question under debate.
 If the chair's decision on a point of order does not satisfy the objection, the objector may say, "I appeal the decision of the chair".
-The member may then explain the grounds of his/her appeal and request that the matter be put to a vote.
+The member may then explain the grounds for appeal and request that the matter be put to a vote.

-c) A member may: make a motion; second a motion; speak once only to each question, except that he/she may speak again to correct a misunderstanding of words he/she has previously used, and if the member has introduced a motion, may reply once to the arguments against it.
+c) A member may: make a motion; second a motion; speak once only to each question, except that they may speak again to correct a misunderstanding of words they have previously used, and if the member has introduced a motion, may reply once to the arguments against it.